sebivenlo/esd-2024-elasticsearch/presentation/presentation.md

 # Use Cases
 - Volkswagen - uses Elasticsearch for log storage and Kibana for visualization.
 - Airbus - Near Real-Time access to aircraft technical documents (2 billion blocks of technical documents, 3 000 queries per minute).
 Results under 2 seconds.
-- Microsoft - Azure environment monitoring with Elasticsearch for longs and Kibana for visualizations.
+- Microsoft - Azure environment monitoring with Elasticsearch for logs and Kibana for visualizations.
 - GitHub - search feature.
 2 billion documents.
 Analytics to reveal rogue users and software bugs by indexing all alerts, events, logs and tracking rate of specific code exceptions.

 ---